 Jon Rahm Rodríguez was born on November 10, 1994, in Spain.
-Jon Rahm has 13 professional wins despite only being a pro for five years, he became the No 1 golfer according to the Official World Golf Rankings.
+Jon Rahm has 13 professional wins despite only being a pro for five years, he became the No. 1 golfer according to the Official World Golf Rankings.

-Rahm became the first golfer to win the Ben Hogan Award in two consecutive years, the award is given to the best player in college golf in the United States, he currently holds the record for being the number one ranked amateur in the world for the longest period of time, he held that record for 60 weeks between 2015 and 2016.
+Rahm became the first golfer to win the Ben Hogan Award in two consecutive years, The award is given to the best player in college golf in the United States, and he currently holds the record for being the number one ranked amateur in the world for the longest period of time, he held that record for 60 weeks between 2015 and 2016.